 - Occupancy/Workforce Limits

 During the Research Levels, there will be limits on the number of occupants in research spaces.
 The purpose of occupancy limits is to assure that proper social distancing is maintained within all research spaces/laboratories, and also throughout the COE buildings.
 These limits may be relaxed as UTs capacity for testing increases, and as the number of COVID-19 cases in the community decreases.

-During Level 3, 30%-40% of a researcher’s personnel (i.e., graduate students and other researchers) can resume on-campus activities.
-However, there are also social distancing requirements: Only 1 research personnel is allowed in every 200 square feet of a research office/laboratory.
+Currently, 50% of a researcher’s personnel (i.e., graduate students and other researchers) can resume on-campus activities.
+However, there are also social distancing requirements.
 Individual researchers may, therefore, need to prioritize the research projects they will resume and the research personnel who are working on-campus in their research spaces.
-The COE may also have to prioritize the projects that resume on-campus activity in cases where there are applications for more research projects to be resumed than we can accommodate given the occupancy limits across each of the buildings.
-See the COE Research Restart Website for how we will prioritize research.
+The college may also have to prioritize the projects that resume on-campus activity in cases where there are applications for more research projects to be resumed than we can accommodate given the occupancy limits across each of the buildings.

-The following criteria will be used by the COE to prioritize projects:
+The following criteria will be used to prioritize projects:

 - Research by early-stage investigators.

 - Research by graduate students nearing completion of a degree.